outworkers/phantom/README.md

 Phantom is built on top of the [Datastax Java Driver](https://github.com/datastax/java-driver), which does most of the heavy lifting.

 If you're completely new to Cassandra, a much better place to start is the [Datastax Introduction to Cassandra](http://www.datastax
 .com/documentation/getting_started/doc/getting_started/gettingStartedIntro_r.html).
-An even better introduction is available on [our blog](http://blog.websudos.com/category/nosql/cassandra/), where we have a full series of introductory posts to Cassandra with phantom.
+An even better introduction is available on [our blog]
+(http://blog.websudos.com/category/nosql/cassandra/), where we have a full series of introductory posts to Cassandra with phantom.

 We are very happy to help implement missing features in phantom, answer questions about phantom, and occasionally help you out with Cassandra questions!
 Please use GitHub for any issues or bug reports.